 How to apply

-In July 2011 the SRA minimum salaries for trainee solicitors was £18,590 (recommended £19,040) in central London and £16,650 (recommended £16,940) elsewhere.
-The SRA has controversially decided to abolish the minimum salary for trainees from 1 August 2014, meaning that the minimum payable to trainees from that date will be the National Minimum Wage.
+In 2012 the SRA controversially decided to abolish the minimum salary for trainees as of 1 August 2014, meaning that the minimum payable to trainees from that date will be the National Minimum Wage.
 In practice, the larger commercial firms in London and the other major legal centres such as Leeds, Birmingham, Manchester and Bristol will pay considerably more than this; at a major London firm you could expect to start on a salary of between approximately £25,000 and £40,000.